Duncan Millar (musician)

-Duncan Millar (died May 2022) was an English pianist, keyboardist, songwriter and record producer from London, England.
+Duncan Millar (26 May 1963 – May 2022) was an English pianist, keyboardist, songwriter and record producer from London, England.
 He was part of the UK pop music duo Blue Mercedes in the late 1980s, whose most successful song was "I Want to Be Your Property".
 In 1988, it was a #1 hit for four weeks in the U.S. on the Billboard Hot Dance Club Play chart.

 After this, Millar wrote and produced a number of tracks released on C.T.
 Records, including several in an Italo house style, under the name Monica de Luxe, and in 1992 the first track released by Tania Evans, subsequently of Culture Beat.
 He was then the first signing to EMI dance label Positiva Records in 1993, releasing a trance-style track called "Void" under the name Exoterix.